-It’s no secret that I’m a huge fan of Shauna Niequist’s.
-I read her first book, Cold Tangerines, in my post-college years and was immediately drawn in by Shauna’s gift with words and story telling.
-Years later, during a time of big transition, Bittersweet spoke to my life in a completely different way.
+It’s no secret that I’m a huge fan of Shauna Niequist.
+I read her first book, Cold Tangerines, after graduating college and fell win love with her authentic story-telling.
+Years later, during a time of transition, Bittersweet spoke to my life in a completely different way.
 In a way that made me send copies of the book to my dearest friends because Shauna said the things that so many of us can’t find the words to say.

 Thanks to my friend Laura I was lucky enough to attend a meet & greet with Shauna and months later she became a client of mine through The Pilates Body Program (she wrote about her experience HERE).
 Needless to say, I have been anxiously awaiting the release of her newest book, Bread & Wine: a love letter to life around the table with recipes.

 In the chapter titled “on scrambled eggs and doing hard things,” Shauna mentions The Pilates Body Program which may be the greatest honor of my career to date…

 “I believe in the back and forth rhythm of feasting and fasting, but was having a little trouble clicking over to fasting, stuck for a little too long on the feasting side of things, so I signed up for a six-week nutrition and exercise program with my friend Robin.
 She’s a Pilates instructor in the Bay Area, and her whole deal is a pro-balance, anti-guilt attitude toward nutrition and fitness.
 I love this.
 As you may imagine, there are certain fitness types that I have trouble connecting with.
 Like…most of them.
 I don’t like to be yelled at; I don’t like drinking protein shakes; and deprivations sends me into a rebellious tailspin.